Security-Onion-Solutions/securityonion-docs/IntroductionToSecurityOnion.rst

 Security Onion integrates the following tools to help make sense of this
 data:

--  Sguil (http://sguil.sourceforge.net/), created by Bamm Visscher (@bammv), is “The Analyst Console for Network Security Monitoring.”
+-  Sguil (https://bammv.github.io/sguil/index.html), created by Bamm Visscher (@bammv), is “The Analyst Console for Network Security Monitoring.”
    It is the analyst’s right hand, providing visibility into the event data being collected and the context to validate the detection.
-Sguil provides a single GUI (written in tcl/tk) in which to view Snort or Suricata alerts, OSSEC alerts, and Bro HTTP events.
+Sguil provides a single GUI (written in tcl/tk) in which to view Snort or Suricata alerts, Wazuh alerts, and Bro HTTP events.
 More importantly, Sguil allows you to “pivot” directly from an alert into a packet capture (via Wireshark or NetworkMiner) or a transcript of the full session that triggered the alert.
 So, instead of seeing only an